Charming Old Vilnius - Jewel of the Baltics

 And how about this?
 Polish people were openly drinking beer on a public bus, and no one told them anything.
 I don't think those Polish guys would dare to do the same in Poland, but maybe I'm wrong.

-UNESCO recognized a historical and cultural significance of Vilnius as a political centre of Great Duchy of Lithuania in 13-18 centuries and designated its historic centre as a World Heritage Site in 1994.
+UNESCO recognized the historical and cultural significance of Vilnius as a political centre of the Great Duchy of Lithuania in the 13-18 centuries and designated its historic centre as a World Heritage Site in 1994.

 Vilnius historical centre is rather small with all main attractions located within its boundaries.